ppnchb/python-automata-simulator/README.md

 * Determine whether given input is accepted.

 ## Supported automata types
-* Deterministic Finite Automata
+* Deterministic finite automata
-* Deterministic Finite Automata with partial function
+* Deterministic ainite automata with partial function

 ## How to use